Jamie Courtney: Career

-In 2010, he rode for Glasgow Tigers on loan from King's Lynn Stars before returning to ride for King's Lynn towards the end of the season.
-In 2010 he signed for Leicester Lions, the team that his father rode for 126 times, for their return to speedway in the Premier League.
-After being released by Leicester mid-season he later joined National League team Dudley Heathens.
+In 2010, Courtney rode for Glasgow Tigers on loan from King's Lynn Stars before returning to ride for King's Lynn towards the end of the season.
+In 2010, he signed for Leicester Lions, the team that his father rode for 126 times, for their return to speedway in the Premier League.
+After being released by Leicester mid-season, he later joined National League team Dudley Heathens.

 Management

 In 2021, it was announced that Courtney would be the team promoter of the Oxford Cheetahs during 2022, who were returning to action at Sandy Lane for the first time since 2007.